tskit-dev/tskit/docs/c-api.rst

     stability, since the primary use-case is for tskit to be embedded within another application rather than used as a shared library.
-If you do intend to use tskit as a shared library and ABI stability is therefore imporant to you, please let us know and we can plan accordingly.
+If you do intend to use tskit as a shared library and ABI stability is therefore important to you, please let us know and we can plan accordingly.

 .. _sec_c_api_overview_structure: